daizutabi/pheasant/docs/index.md

 ~~~
 ~~~~

-In addition, Pheasant provides an easy way to number figures, tables, *etc*. regardless of whether they actually have any blank lines or not.
+In addition, Pheasant provides an easy way to number objects regardless of whether they actually have any blank lines or not.
 Try this:

 ~~~copy
 #Figure {{plt.plot([1, 5])}} Numbered figure using an inline code.